 (Don’t confuse biodegradables with “bioplastics”.
-These are made from natural materials such as starch and break down completely - so a much better option!
+These are made from natural materials such as corn starch and break down completely - so a much better option!
 We’ll come back to bioplastics in a future blogpost - stay tuned!)

-As you can see, in the fight compostable vs biodegradable, the first is a safer and greener option.
+As you can see, in the fight of compostable vs biodegradable, the first is a safer and greener option.
 But hold on before splashing out on those green coffee cups - compostables are not that simple to get rid of after use either.

 Most compostable items won’t break down in your home compost, and also can’t be disposed of with food.
 That’s because, although they’re able to decompose back into natural elements, they need special conditions - moisture, temperature, pressure and microorganisms.
 Home composts don’t meet these criteria - they’re ok to decompose the contents of your food waste bin or garden waste, but not compostable packaging items.

 On that note, it’s also interesting to know that your food waste is taken to a different location than compostable waste, since they need different processes.
 While food breaks down by microorganisms at an approximate temperature of 37 degrees in a local Anaerobic Digester, compostable materials need to spend some time in an autoclave in high-pressure conditions and at temperatures of up to 166 degrees.
 The good part?
 Following this industrial composting process, both food and compostables end up fully recycled as fertilisers, and the green energy resulting from this process is used to heat houses in the UK.